Introduction

 Rushing the Application Process

 One of the primary mistakes applicants make when they apply for MBA programs is not starting early enough.
 Give yourself enough time to gather all the documents you need, and review your application several times to ensure there are no errors.
-The admissions reviewers are meticulous when it comes to noticing mistakes or sloppiness in MBA applications.
+The admissions reviewers are meticulous when it comes to noticing mistakes or sloppiness in your applications.

 Always check and recheck even the seemingly minor details of your application.
 Even the most subtle things can impact a school’s decision.
 So, it can be a good idea to have someone trustworthy proofread your application.